jnavarro7/sim808-for-chip-computer/README.md

 # sim808-for-chip-computer
-GSM/GPRS + GPS daughter board for the now exting C.H.I.P. computer.
+GSM/GPRS + GPS daughter board for the now extinct C.H.I.P. computer.
+It uses the SIM808 module, it has SIM socket and external power supply option.
+This project includes two options one with a battery socket and battery charger and other without it.

 Project done in early 2016.
 Better share late than never!.